royashbrook/royashbrook.github.io/_posts/2022-05-20-Creating-an-app-to-search-and-retrieve-documents-from-azure.md

   ![image](https://user-images.githubusercontent.com/7390156/164082791-ebd858e7-76ab-4a9e-ab97-d023998556af.png)

   Now we're cookin'!
-Or... well at least we seem to have some ingredients out to start cooking. =)
+Or... well at least we seem to have some ingredients out to start cooking. 😀

   ![image](https://user-images.githubusercontent.com/7390156/164082973-e320df26-21e4-4ab3-8d34-0851ecc13539.png)

 - So now I need to see how I can 'run' this bot.
 I click the 'start bot' button at the top right and I get an error.
 I imagine this is because I am missing those components I noted earlier.
 I downloaded the Bot Framework Emulator, and fired it up.
 It does not appear that this solved the issue for me, so will need a bit more research.
 Hitting 'start bot' again just kicks out the same error which is some type of framework issue I see details about x64 which isn't great since I'm on an M1 mac.
 Maybe this won't work on here.
-I'll have to check on the next day, which may not be tomorrow =P
+I'll have to check on the next day, which may not be tomorrow 😛

 ## Day X, what's old is new again...